patchlevel/event-sourcing/docs/pages/dynamic_consistency_boundary.md

     Handlers build a Decision Model from the projections and then append events with an optimistic AppendCondition.
     If any relevant event arrives between read and write, the append fails and you can retry.

+!!! tip

+    To get type security, you can use our [phpstan extension](https://github.com/patchlevel/event-sourcing-phpstan-extension).

 The next handler implements the `CheckIn` command.

 ```php